pysyun/pysyun_conversation_flow/README.md

 PersistentTelegramBot("token", persistence_file="data.pickle")
 ```

+Read more about how persitence works in Telegram Bots [here](./documentation/telegram-persistence.md).

 ## Extensibility

 The state machine can be integrated into any conversational application by dispatching user inputs to it.
 The updates just need to provide user ID and text body.